Taxation of international executives

 |Over||1,000,000||(income – 1,000,000) * 55%+ 487,880|

-Otherwise to calculate the bonus, it would be most tax-effective, to pay one-seventh of the total yearly gross compensation as bonus.
+Otherwise to calculate the bonus, it can be – depending on the individual circumstance – tax-effective, to pay one-seventh of the total yearly gross compensation as bonus.
 Please be aware, that there are several prerequisites to apply the one-seventh rule.

 Please note that it is very important that the special (non-recurring) payments are actually paid separately.
 It is not possible to calculate them only hypothetically.